in-toto/ITE/ITE/5/README.md

 -   Base64-decode `payload`; call this SERIALIZED_BODY.
 Reject if the decoding fails.
--   Base64-decode `sig` and verify PAE([PAYLOAD_TYPE, PAYLOAD]).
-Reject if
+-   Base64-decode `sig` and verify PAE([PAYLOAD_TYPE, SERIALIZED_BODY]).
+Reject
-    either the decoding or the signature verification fails.
+    if either the decoding or the signature verification fails.
 -   Parse SERIALIZED_BODY according to PAYLOAD_TYPE.
 Reject if the parsing fails.